-- There is no in-water component to any management training course; however, on-deck inspections of the aquatic facility and pool-water testing are important parts of these programs.
+There is no in-water component to any management training course; however, on-deck inspections of the aquatic facility and pool-water testing are important parts of these programs.
 Pool Operator courses require access to the pool deck and filter room.
 Aquatic Safety Inspector and Safety Auditor also require access to the change rooms, office, equipment and filter rooms.
+Deck work should not affect regular programming.

+Aquatic Supervisor

-Deck work should not affect regular programming. - Aquatic Supervisor (13 hours): The Lifesaving Society training standard for instructors and lifeguards who wish to assume deck-level supervisor responsibilities for overseeing instructional and recreational programs and day-to-day operations at aquatic facilities.
+Aquatic Supervisor (13 hours) is the Lifesaving Society training standard for instructors and lifeguards who wish to assume deck-level supervisor responsibilities for overseeing instructional and recreational programs and day-to-day operations at aquatic facilities.